Technical Help for Online Printing

 Download our PDF JobOptions file here.

-Bindery: Usually a department within a printing company responsible for collating, folding and trimming various printing projects.
+Usually a department within a printing company responsible for collating, folding, and trimming various printing projects.

-CMYK: Abbreviation for cyan, magenta, yellow and key (black), the four process colors.
+Abbreviation for cyan, magenta, yellow, and key (black), the four process colors.

-Coverage: Extent to which ink covers the surface of a substrate.
-Ink coverage is usually expressed as light, medium or heavy.
+Extent to which ink covers the surface of a substrate.
+Ink coverage is usually expressed as light, medium, or heavy.

-Creep: Phenomenon of middle pages of a folded signature extending slightly beyond outside pages.
-Also called feathering, outpush, push out and thrust.
+Phenomenon of middle pages of a folded signature extending slightly beyond outside pages.
+Also called feathering, outpush, push out, and thrust.

-Crossover: Type or art that continues from one page of a book or magazine across the gutter to the opposite page.
-Also called bridge, gutter bleed and gutter jump.
+Type or art that continues from one page of a book or magazine across the gutter to the opposite page.
+Also called a bridge, gutter bleed, and gutter jump.

-Die Cut: To cut irregular shapes in paper or paperboard using a die.
+To cut irregular shapes on paper or paperboard using a die.

-DPI: Considered as "dots per square inch," a measure of output resolution in relationship to printers, imagesetters and monitors.
+Considered as "dots per square inch," a measure of output resolution in relationship to printers, imagesetters, and monitors.

-Finish: (1) Surface characteristics of paper.
-(2) General term for trimming, folding, binding and all other post press operations.
+(1) Surface characteristics of paper.
+(2) A general term for trimming, folding, binding, and all other post-press operations.

-Spot Color or Varnish: One ink or varnish applied to portions of a sheet, as compared to flood or painted sheet.
+One ink or varnish applied to portions of a sheet, as compared to a flood or painted sheet.